Tiny House of Dreams....................

 After nearly two years of living off grid in the woods, I came to the

-way to live.
-Everything had to be brought in and I was completely
+sustainable way to live.
+Everything had to be brought in and I was

-dependent on automobiles that worked and enough money to fill
+completely dependent on a truck that worked and enough money

-would have been a disaster.
-As I watched fuel prices begin to rise
+been a disaster.
+As I watched fuel prices begin to rise after New

-after New Years and listened to predictions of 5 dollars a gallon by
+Years and listened to predictions of 5 dollars a gallon by summer, I

-summer, I came to realize that I was more dependent out there
+came to realize that I was more dependent out there than I would

-So I began our search for a new home and WeeHavyn came into
+So I began my search for a new home and WeeHavyn came into my

-my life.
-She is a 488 square foot older cottage that was newly
+life.
+She is a 488 square foot older cottage that was newly moved

-moved to a three lot property.
-I get the charm of an old house with
+to a three lot property.
+I get the charm of an old house with the

-the advantages of new foundation, wiring, and plumbing.
-The
+advantages of new foundation, wiring, and plumbing.
+The price

-independence from my vehicles, a snug home, and the means to
+independence from my vehicle, a snug home, and the means to

 pursue many of my dreams.
 I no longer work just to put fuel in the